-- A. Evaluation of Student and School Performance - The School agrees to the educational goals and outcomes to be achieved and the methods of measurement that have been mutually agreed upon and identified in the School's application and in Appendix 2.
+- A. Evaluation of Student and School Performance - The School agrees to the educational goals and outcomes to be achieved and the methods of measurement that have been mutually agreed upon and identified in the School's approved Application.
 The stated educational goals meet the following criteria: - a.
 The outcome measures for student performance are aligned to state and federal accountability requirements for student performance, student growth and specific enough to determine progress on an annual basis. - b.
-The methods used to identify the educational strengths and needs of students and the educational goals and performance standards shall be based upon the assessment systems of the Sponsor and the State.
+The methods used to identify the educational strengths and needs of students and the educational goals and performance standards shall be based upon the assessment systems of the Sponsor and the State. - 2.
+Annual Evaluation of Student and School Performance - a.
+The School will develop and implement a School Improvement Plan (SIP) each year of the Contract in accordance with and as outlined in the Sponsor's School Improvement Plan Guidelines.

-- 2. Annual Evaluation of Student and School Performance - a.
-The School will develop and implement a School Improvement Plan (SIP) each year of the Contract in accordance with and as outlined in the Sponsor's School Improvement Plan Guidelines. - b.
-The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the School Improvement Plan submitted to the Sponsor annually. - c.
-In addition to evaluating the School's success in achieving the objectives stated in either Appendix 2 or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability. - d.
+- b.
+The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the SIP submitted to the Sponsor annually. - c.
+The Sponsor shall review the SIP academic achievement goals within 30 days of receipt.
+If the Sponsor does not accept the academic achievement goals, it shall provide the School a written explanation.
+If the Sponsor does not respond within thirty (30) days of receipt, the academic achievement goals are deemed accepted.
+If the School and Sponsor cannot agree on academic achievement goals, either party may request mediation pursuant to section 1002.33(6), Florida Statutes.
+The goals may be adjusted at any time upon mutual written consent of both parties. - d.
+In addition to evaluating the School's success in achieving the objectives stated in the application or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability. - e.
 The Sponsor has the authority and responsibility to monitor and review the School's progress toward the goals established in the Charter.
+If the School falls short of the academic goals, the Sponsor shall report such shortcomings to the Florida Department of Education (FLDOE).